tptodorov/sbt-cloudformation/README.md

 Usage Scenarios
 =====

  * Template Validation - all `*.template` files in `src/main/aws` are validated during compilation.
-Continuous validation can be done by:
+Continuous validation while you are developing your templates can be done by:

     `sbt ~stackValidate`

+    You can also specify where your templates are:

+    `templatesSourceFolder <<= baseDirectory { _ / "src/main/resources" }`

+    Most of the time, it is useful to add the template validation as part of the compilation process:

+    `compile in Compile <<= (compile in Compile) dependsOn stackValidate`

  * Create/Update/Delete a stack and wait for it to complete.